 Men – I like men.
 Men are sexy, funny and smart.
 I like being feminine to their masculine, yin to their yang.
 And though I’ve been married 35 years I still get a kick when a man gives a warm smile while holding the door.
 I still pull in my stomach when walking past a construction site.
 I still perk up when that cute electrician comes over.
 I like the heat between the sexes.
 Would I trade that to become a man?
 Nope.

 Female friends — In my twenties, girlfriends and I laughed our way through boring corporate jobs.
 In our thirties we commiserated over diaper bags and sippy cups.
 During the forties, we bucked each other up about teenagers learning to drive and overdue college essays.
 Now those kids are grown.
 And I need my girlfriends more than ever.
 I love the emotional range of women.
 We weep.
 We laugh.
 We talk.
 We debate.
 We shake our heads at life.
-We kvetch and lament and rant… all in the same lunch.
+We kvetch and lament and rant… sometimes all in a two-hour lunch.

 We’re allowed to be vulnerable – One time a friend was driving my husband and me on a highway.
 Randy was in the front passenger seat.
 I was in the back.
 Our friend was weaving too fast, tailgating too close.
 I watched Randy sit rigid in the front.
 I could tell he was nervous, who wouldn’t be?
 But instead of telling his friend to slow down, he just gave a nervous chuckle here and there.